-Individualized Family Service Plan- (IFSP) The birth-3 year old equivalent to the Individualized Education Plan.
+Individualized Family Service Plan (IFSP)- The birth to three-year-old equivalent of the Individualized Education Plan.
 A document created between the parent(s) of a child with special needs and early intervention professionals to outline goals for the child's development.

 Insistence on Sameness- Rigid adherence to routines or activities.
 Disruptions may be described at "catastrophic."
 Children with ASD may use sameness as a coping mechanism.

 Movie Talk- see Echolalia

 Non-functional Routines- Repeated actions or behaviors that appear to not have a purpose.
 Children with ASD may place purpose in what appears to be senseless routines.

 Non-verbal Behaviors- Acts performed by people in order to convey or exchange information without the use of speech.
 May include eye gaze, facial expressions, body posture, and gestures.